Selected Professional Appointments

 Canada Research Chair in Human Factors and Transportation

 Professor Donmez’s research interests are centered on understanding and improving human behavior and performance in multi-task and complex situations, using a wide range of analytical techniques.
 In particular, her research focuses on operator attention in multitask activities, decision support under uncertainty, and human automation interaction, with primary applications in surface transportation and healthcare.
 Donmez’s selected honors include her Canada Research Chair Award and renewal (2015-2025), an NSERC Discovery Accelerator Supplement (2016), a senior fellowship from the Massey College, the inaugural Stephanie Binder Young Professional Award from the HFES Surface Transportation Technical Group (2014), an Early Researcher Award from the Ministry of Economic Development and Innovation of Ontario (2015), the Early Career Teaching Award from the U of T Department of Mechanical and Industrial Engineering (2013), a Connaught New Researcher Award from the University of Toronto (2011), the Dr. Charles H. Miller Best Paper Award from the Canadian Association of Road Safety Professionals (2010), and a Dwight David Eisenhower Graduate Fellowship from the U.S. Department of Transportation (2006).
 Her research has been featured by the Global TV News, the Globe and Mail, and the Toronto Star.

-Professor Donmez is Chair of the Automotive UI ’18 conference taking place in Canada for the first time, September 23-25, 2018 in Toronto.
+Professor Donmez acted as Chair of the Automotive UI ’18 conference which took place in Canada for the first time September 23-25, 2018 in Toronto.

 Specialty Focus Areas